-Absent connection with a bank, foreign and other lenders that are not otherwise regulated as financial institutions in Canada (e.g., insurance companies, trust companies and credit unions) do not require any special licences or regulatory approvals to make a loan to a
+Absent connection with a bank, foreign and other lenders that are not otherwise regulated as financial institutions in Canada (e.g., insurance companies, trust companies and credit unions) do not require any special licences or regulatory approvals to make a loan to a Canadian borrower.
+These lenders will, however, be subject to laws of general application that apply to the taking and enforcement of security in certain provinces.
+For example, a lender may require an extra-provincial licence under provincial legislation to hold and enforce a mortgage on real estate in that province.
+Lenders that lend on the security of real property may also need to obtain a mortgage brokerage licence under provincial legislation if they are not a financial institution exempted from compliance.

-&#x27;Park Lawn Corp.
-Completes Acquisition of Signature Group and Bought Deal', Lexpert (July/August 2018) at 22-23, online: http://digital.carswellmedia.com/i/1001819-july-august-2018.
+^{&#}x27;WeedMD's Acquisition of Starseed Holdings', Lexpert (June 2020) at 22: https://digital.lexpert.ca/i/1253331-june-2020.